scailo/ts-sdk/docs/classes/GenericInventory.md

 • **hash**: `string` = `""`

-The computed hash of the product
+The computed hash of the inventory item

 **`Generated`**